 I feel duped by ‘time’!
 Not only is it robbing away precious years of my kids being young, it has ticked even faster than I had imagined.
 There was so much more I wanted to do by now, but there simply hasn’t been enough time

-One night last week, I watched my dad cry and plead to the Almighty, humbling himself to the ground.
+One night last week, I watched my dad cry and plead in worship to Allah SWT, humbling himself to the ground.
 He looked shorter than I remember.
 Weaker and older than I had ever known him to be.
 It’s something I haven’t ever seen before.
 It was disturbing yet strangely comforting.

 I didn’t know the exact amaal he was doing, whether it was a Dua, his personal hajaats or Istaghfar, but I knew I wanted to do the same.

 Even as old as I am, last night I wanted to plead to the Almighty like my dad did that night.
 Curl up in sajda like he did, shed as many tears as he did.

 More than what he’s ever told me about Laylatul Qadr, watching him plead, pray, cry and humble himself was the most poignant thing he could’ve EVER taught me about this special night.

 We’ve been overwhelmed by resources on paper, crafts and screens!
 You may or may not have done them with your kids.

 Perhaps you didn’t get a chance to create beautiful crafts to illustrate the awesomeness of these special nights and month.